LukeShortCloud/rootpages/src/virtualization/virtual_machines.rst

 -  **lang** = The primary language to use.
 -  mount = Manually specify a partition to mount.
 -  network = Configure the network settings.
--  **ostreesetup** = Required for Fedora Silverblue to install the file system.
+-  **ostreesetup** = Required for Fedora Atomic Desktop to install the file system from an OSTree repository.
 A ``reboot`` is required after this step.
 The Kickstart installation will continue where it left off.

    -  --osname = Default: "fedora".
    -  --remote = Default: "fedora".